Hand of Hope Outreach

 4. Donate Money

-You can also donate cash which will be used for the above purposes of supporting the weak and needy, helping the orphans, and widows, feeding the poor, and clothing the naked.
+You can also donate money, which will be used for the above purposes of spreading the gospel and supporting the poor, orphans, widows, sick, prisoners, and needy through the provision of food, clothing, shelter, school fees, and other basic necessities.

 You do not need a PayPal account to donate.
 The link allows you to donate using a debit or credit card too.